 courtesy Caroll Osburn Zerkle

 decision to leave Blackwater to go to Texas was soon made.
 They headed

 out at the first opportunity and it took six long, hard, dangerous

 weeks in a wagon.
 Two of the very few things that went with them was

 This had come to the family from Nicholas P. Alder who went by the

 name Nicholas P. Baldwin born 1825 died 1868 and was sheriff of Hancock

 County, Tennessee from 1850 -1860.
-Nicholas had two sisters,
+Nicholas had two sisters, Anne

-of Harvey Alder.
+mother of Harvey Alder.

-By 1902 John and Martha were in Pilot Point, Denton
+By 1902 John and Martha were in Pilot

-called "Polly."
+always called "Polly."
 By 1912 four sons were born, James in 1905,

 and John Davis Jr. born 1910, my dad.
 He never used the name Davis

 or Jr. Mother hated that name and changed it to David, naming their

 first child John David Osburn Jr. You could do that way back then.

 The last child was Victor born 1912.
 The last 2 boys were born in

 March of 1917 finds Martha seeking medical help in Bridgeport,

 Texas.
-She dies of blood posioning and when you read between the lines she
+She dies of blood posioning and when you read between the

-does not read "died in childbirth."
+The death certificate does not read "died in childbirth."
 Blood posioning

 children, the oldest being only sixteen.

 Wells, Texas.
 In 1920 - of the 200 people then living in Wizard

 Wells - this family made up three percent of them.
 I have found

 deeds for land John bought and learned he ran a grocery store, and

 records where he served on the school board.

 In 1920 cars were all the rage, but the horse and buggy were still

 the norm, electricity had not come to many rural areas, and penicillin

 was not on the market.
 Times were tough and were about to get tougher

 for this little family.

 John got blood poisoning from a fish hook injury and goes to Mineral

 Wells to seek a cure in the mineral baths.
 He dies and the children

 headstone for many years, until a son of Eva, got the family together

 in the 1970s.
 They locate their resting place and the family pitches

 Eva turned 19 two weeks before he father died and took on the responsibility

 single and having been a "Mother person" for over 3 years, she was

 Texas and after sister Polly marries, she struggles on alone raising

 the four boys.

 In 1930 Arthur is a 22-year old soldier stationed at Fort Warren,

 Wyoming.
 James is 24 and listed as a boarder with the Robert S. Wilson

 family in Yoakum

 Eva, now 27, John, aged 19, and Victor, 17, are living out west in

 Martin in 1932, and they have 3 sons.
 She's a great mother since she's

 had years of experience.
 John meets and marries a local girl named

 Dixie, and they have five children, although one only lives a single

 John and Dixie's children are all up in years now, all over 62.
 We're

 parents, grandparents and great grandparents.

 James "Jim" and Victor "Vic" joined the Army when the Second World

 War broke out.
 Arthur "Mose" was already in.
 We have never known how

 he got that nickname.
-With a wife and four children, my Dad didn't have to go.
+With a wife and four children, my Dad didn't

-in 1954 in Seattle, Washington he was single and a
+Uncle Jim died in 1954 in Seattle, Washington he was single and a

 restaurant cook and lived at 509 3rd Ave, Room 143.
 He is buried in

 visit his grave and see if he has a proper military headstone.